Partners

 Interested in presenting work?
 Want to stay up-to-date with the group?
 Complete the following form.

-If you have any questions, please feel free to reach out to the co-organizers, Rachel Funk Fordham, Elle Pfeffer and Trevor Brown.
+If you have any questions, please feel free to reach out to the co-organizers, Angie Jo, Elle Pfeffer and Trevor Brown.

 September 20, 2023 3:00 PM